kkga/foot.kak/README.md

 }
 ```

-If you use a tiling window manager, you may want to open windows marked as
+When run as a popup, the window id is set to `dmenu`.
+You may use it configure
-popups as floating windows.
+floating rules in your window manager.

-**Example** – [Sway] configuration:
+**Example** – [Sway] configuration for popup:

 `~/.config/sway/config`